 - If the BPDU sent with the proposal has a better Bridge ID than the root, the switch realizes that it is connected to a root bridge and its port must be root.

-- All non-edge ports are moved to discarding state (i.e. where other switches are connected).
+- All non-edge ports are moved to a discarding state (i.e. where other switches are connected).

-- For each of the non-edge ports that are in the discarding state, a BPDU with the proposal bit set is sent, saying that it has found the new root bridge and replicates it to all neighboring switches.
+- For each non-edge port in the discarding state, a BPDU with the proposal bit set is sent, saying that it has found the new root bridge and replicates it to all neighboring switches.

 - The process is repeated until all switches in the topology are synchronized.